 - Converting type to shape layers

-Hi!
-I am Nigel French.
-Welcome to Photoshop for Designers: Type Essentials.
-When we think of Photoshop, type isn't the first thing that comes to mind.
-The reality is, we often want to combine type with our imagery without having to open up other programs like InDesign or Illustrator.
-After going over some of type basics and terminology, we will move on to the essentials of setting type using the Character and Paragraph panels, as well as explore those lesser-used options, like working with OpenType fonts and modifying hyphenation and justification settings.
+- [Voiceover] Hi I'm Nigel French welcome to Photoshop for designers type essentials.
+When we think of Photoshop type isn't the first thing that comes to mind.
+The reality is we often want to combine type with our imagery without having to open up other programs like InDesign or Illustrator.
+After going over some type basics and terminology we'll move on to the essentials of setting type using the character and paragraph panels as well as explore those lessly used options like working with open type fonts and modifying hyphenation and justification settings.

-There will also be plenty of tips about what makes good-looking type, as well as advice on common pitfalls to avoid.
-After we have covered the fundamentals, we will move on to more advanced topics like masking type, putting type on a path, and getting quality results with the Warp options.
-Let's get started with Photoshop for Designers: Type Essentials.
+There'll also be plenty of tips about what makes good looking type as well advice on common pitfalls to avoid.
+After we've covered the fundamentals we'll move on to more advanced topics like masking type, putting type on a path, and getting quality results with the warp options.
+Lets get started with Photoshop for designers type essentials.